opens IMAGE file

 Typical basic operator learning time for the CVDWinPrC™ software suite is two (2) hours.
 Numerous user configurable software features are incorporated to optimize the productivity of each system.
-The system can also be connected to the internet allowing FirstNano® to view the current status of the system and have remote system operation (after local permission is given) to help train new operators, upload new software features and assist in diagnosing system problems.
+The system can also be connected to the internet allowing CVD Equipment Corporation to view the current status of the system and have remote system operation (after local permission is given) to help train new operators, upload new software features, and assist in diagnosing system problems.
 During a power outage, there is no loss of programs or recipes.
-The software suite has multi-level password protection (typically operator, engineer, and service technician) to prevent unauthorized recipe program changes or improper digital or analog output status changes.
+The software suite has multi-level password protection (Owner, Engineer, Service Technician, Operator) to prevent unauthorized recipe program changes, improper digital, or analog output status changes.

 CVDWinPrC™ is the system control software suite used for manual or automatic process operation and system control as well as to view system status.
 System status is viewed from multiple windows showing various system information including control panel, status messages, time dependent charts of selected analog, and/or digital process variables, digital and analog output status, etc.

 The CVDWinPrC™ process software executes process recipe time and event driven sequences, setting digital, and analog outputs required for process operation of gas valves, gas flows, temperatures, pressures, heaters, pumps, etc. Further, on a real time basis, it monitors and logs all analog and digital parameters, including flow, pressure, and temperature data, valve states, process deviations, safety status, and graphically displays in real time graphs of user selected analog and digital system parameters (gas flows, pressures, and temperatures).
 The control panel displays the process step, elapsed sequence time, process set points, process values, and other system relevant parameters.